marcietolbert/marcietolbert/README.md

 ## Projects

-**`These labs are focused on the construction of the lab enviroment.
-Will contain a high level overview of concepts.
-Walkthrough format.`**
+> Focused on the construction of lab environments.
+High level overview of concepts.
+Walkthrough format.

 | Lab Building and Telmetry Generation          | Associated Project         |
 |-----------------------------------------------|----------------------------|